DefMon/choicesAndClicking/README.md

-I should probably write a Readme
+I should probably write a Readme.

+TEst